 If you don’t have the network address on hand, you can do one of two things.
 Select the little clock icon to reconnect to a previously used network drive or Browse.
 Browse will perform a quick search of your network to locate the network drive if the drive has been set up for network discovery, which is automatic on most network devices.
 Once the drive is located, select it and click the ‘+’ icon as above, and then follow the rest of the steps as usual.

 Automatically connect to a network drive on Mac

 I mentioned earlier that you can configure macOS to automatically mount a network drive every time you start your Mac.
 This makes it easy to access shared resources with the least amount of effort.
 Here’s how to do it:

 - Perform the above steps to map the network drive.

-- Open System Preferences and select Users & Groups.
+- Open System Preferences (the silver and black icon with the gear in the middle, somewhere around the center of the dock) and select Users & Groups.

 - Select Login Items and uncheck the lock icon in the bottom left.

 - Drag the network drive icon into the Users & Groups window to link.